animachine/animachine/README.md

 The animachine is a GUI for [GSAP].
 It lets you to create code driven animation using traditional animation tools (like timeline, transformtool, etc.).
-You don't need to add any change to your project to use animachine, just hit on the [chrome plugin][extension] or embed it like any other js library and start animating.
+You don't need to add any change to your project to use animachine, just hit on the [chrome extension][extension] or embed it like any other js library and start animating.

 ###Why is this needed?
 You have great tools to make animations for the web (like Adobe Edge, Google Webdesigner or Animatron) but all of these are only for making sandboxed animations and embed that boxes in somewhere (usually in an iframe).
 If you need to animate some inner part of your project (ex. when a dialog appears or a game character jumps and walks) it has to be coded by a programmer.
 When this animations have to be long, artistic or just done by somebody how is not a skilled programmer this work can be tedious or almost impossible, so this can prevent us from seeing more fine and shopisticated animations on the web.